EmilijaBirkvalde/Baltic-AI-Hackethon/README.md

 **Reference:**

 This website development code was initially based on the tutorial from Pitsillides91's project "Using FB Llama models on PDF," available on GitHub [Pitsillides91 GitHub repository](https://github.com/Pitsillides91/llms_2024/blob/main/4.Metas_Llama/Using%20FB%20llama%20models%20on%20PDF.ipynb).
-The functionality, including PDF text extraction, text summarization, and the use of the LLaMA model, was further modified and adapted to meet our specific requirements and to expand the website's capabilities.
+The functionality, including PDF text extraction, text summarization, and the use of the LLaMA model, diolog addiotion,  audio file and quiz building, was further modified, adapted or added to meet our specific requirements and to expand the website's capabilities.

 ---